StevenRen5/html-css-course-youtube-clone/README.md

 - Proper use of **positioning (relative, absolute, fixed)** to handle the header, sidebar, and video contents

 The goal was to recreate the visual layout of YouTube's homepage using clean, semantic HTML and modern CSS practices.

+As a personal touch, I included my own YouTue videos in the video preview section - the last six thumbnails displayed are from my channel.